top of page

 So, then Classical Realism is certainly not the lineage that could line them with Jean- Léon Gérôme, or Jacques-Louis David, since nether Gérôme, nor David have ever heard of such a thing as Classical Realism.

-Then the questions are: ...the essence” of what “tradition”?
+Then the questions are: “...the essence” of what “tradition”?
 Or, why “Lineage is

 important...”?

-The answer to these questions is simple: to legitimize the teaching of sight-size method as authentic, credible and traditional is to imply that such artists as Jean-Léon Gérôme, Paul Delaroche, and Jacques-Louis David were using and teaching the sight-size method.
 Most consistent lineage claims, repeated like a mantra on sight-site websites are - Jean-Léon Gérôme - William McGregor Paxton - R. H. Ives Gammell - Richard Lack.
 Gérôme’s position in this lineage is crucial; he was very significant figure in European art and art education.
 He is made to be the “missing link” between traditional European academic system and the sight-size method; the lineage implication is that if Lack used the sight-size method then Gérôme used it as well.

 Merriam Webster’s Dictionary defines the word implication as: “a logical relationship between two propositions in which if the first is true the second is true” and “a logical relation between two propositions that fails to hold only if the first is true and the second is false”.
 The Atelier Studio Program of Fine Art states on their website: “A portion of The